nvpro-samples/vk_lod_clusters/README.md

   - 116 MB zip 2025/7/11 (original was 280 MB zip, slow to load)

 On a "AMD Ryzen 9 7950X 16-Core Processor" processing time for `threedscans_animals` took around 11 seconds (5 unique geometries).
 That scene has few geometries and many triangles per geometry.
 Due to the few geometries the heuristic chose "inner" parallelism within operations for a single geometry at a time.
 Scenes with many objects will typically use "outer" parallelism over the unique geometries and tend to be processed faster overall.
-We recommend making use of _"File > Save Cache"_ menu entry to store the results of the initial processing next to the original files, or launching with `--autosavecache 1`.
+By default the application now stores a cache file of the last processing (`--autosavecache 1`).

 ## Third Party